islekcaganmert/TheProtocols/Docs/3.1/README.md

 > `signature` must be generated using all content above without `signature` key.

-Network will receive latest status from thing as the response and return (to client) as received (from hub)
+Network will receive latest status as JSON-LD from thing as the response and return (to client) as received (from hub)

 To set status of a thing, an **HTTPS POST** request to `/protocols/set_thing` is used.